parkuman/capstone/README.md

 # Project Structure
 ```
 |
+├── /backend
+|   └── any files responsible for running our python flask backend server
+|
+├── /saved_models
+|   └── trained models -- NOTE: git does not track the models to save on storage space
+|
+├── /scripts
+|   └── shell scripts that are useful to us
+|
+├── /testing
+|   └── for experimenting with our models
+|
 ├── /training
 |   |
 │   |── /testing_data // any files used to test the model (audio data that the model has never seen before)